jerryc05/Hello-Server/README.md

 # wxapp-server
-An API service under for UMD CSSA MiniApp.
+An backend API service/server for UMD CSSA MiniApp.